 To establish that material is proprietary confidential business information under Section 366.093(3)(d), Florida Statutes, a utility must demonstrate (1) that the information is contractual data, and (2) that disclosure of the data would impair the efforts of the utility to contract for goods or services on favorable terms.
-The Commission has previously recognized that this latter requirement does not necessitate the showing of actual impairment, or the more demanding standard of actual adverse results; instead, it must simply be shown that disclosure is "reasonably likely" to impair the Company's contracting for goods or services on favorable terms.
+The Commission has previously recognized that the latter requirement does not necessitate the showing of actual impairment, or the more demanding standard of actual adverse results; instead, it must simply be shown that disclosure is "reasonably likely" to impair the Company's contracting for goods or services on favorable terms.

-City Gas argues that public knowledge of the information denoted in the body of this Order would impair the efforts of City Gas to contract for goods or services on favorable terms.
-Thus, City Gas claims, the following information should be given confidential treatment.
+City Gas argues that public knowledge of the information for which it seeks confidential classification would impair the efforts of City Gas to contract for goods or services on favorable terms.
+Thus, City Gas claims, this information should be given confidential treatment.